- Allocative Efficiency Definition

 The aim is to achieve the ideal opportunity cost.
 The opportunity cost of a particular thing is the value that must be sacrificed in order to put resources of time, money, etc. toward that thing.

 Economies of scale ensure that opportunity costs decrease as production levels increase, up to a point.
 Then, past certain levels of production, opportunity cost may begin to increase once again.
 Likewise, with higher supply, demand decreases.

 The market equilibrium is the point at which value for society as a whole has been maximized, and allocative efficiency has been achieved.
 For these reasons, aiming to achieve allocative efficiency is valuable to both consumers and producers.

-Example of Allocative Efficiency
+Allocative Efficiency Graph

-Let’s say someone decides to buy a new suit, and goes to a clothing shop.
+Let’s say someone decides to buy a new suit and goes to a clothing shop.
 The shop is going to have the cuts and colors of suits that are most in-demand.
 They’re much more likely to have the standard navy blue suits available for sale than something with much lower demand like a bright green suit, even if there are a few consumers who’d love a more unusual color.

 This reality is in line with allocative efficiency: the suits that are available are limited because car retailers’ resources are not infinite, and they need to put their energy into the styles that are in the highest demand.
 Putting resources toward the items in highest demand helps them achieve higher profits.